radioactive/radioactive/README.md

 ## Example

-The following snippet shows how easy it is to work with an Ajax datasource, a Firebase stream and a stream of data from an HTML text input.
+The following snippet shows how easy it is to work with an **Ajax Datasource**, a **Firebase stream** and a **stream of data from an HTML text input**.
-Notice that there are no callbacks or events.
+Notice that, even though they are completely different in nature, they can all be treated like normal functions and there are no callbacks or events.

-Yet, somehow, if data changes, the text value of `#output` will be updated accordingly.
+And this completely reactive of course: If data changes the text value of `#output` will be updated accordingly.

 ```javascript